Failure to Account for Pregnancy Risk Factors

 Parents want the best for their children.
 They also have the right to ask questions about the care they received during pregnancy and after their child was born.
 More often than not, parents do not get the answers they deserve from the medical professionals.
 A hospital may enter a type of damage control following a cerebral palsy diagnosis.
 This is a red flag.

-For more information on how an investigation into your child’s cerebral palsy is conducted, please contact us today for a free, no-obligation consultation.
+You may want more information on how an investigation into your child’s cerebral palsy is conducted.